Deontay Wilder: Wilder vs. Szpilka

 Deontay Wilder poses with the WBC Championship Belt.

-In December 2015, Showtime confirmed that terms had been agreed for Wilder to defend his WBC title against Polish boxer Artur Szpilka (20–1, 15 KOs) on January 16, 2016, at the Barclays Center, Brooklyn, New York, where the winner would be scheduled to fight WBC mandatory challenger Alexander Povetkin.
+In December 2015, Showtime confirmed that terms had been agreed for Wilder to defend his WBC title on January 16, 2016, against Polish boxer Artur Szpilka (20–1, 15 KOs), ranked #6 by the WBC, at the Barclays Center, Brooklyn, New York, where the winner would be scheduled to fight WBC mandatory challenger Alexander Povetkin.
 A crowd of 12,668 mostly pro-Polish fans was announced.
 Szpilka looked very strong as the bout began, and won the first three rounds with his awkward southpaw stance, rapid foot movement, and talent for slipping punches.
 Szpilka made Wilder appear wild with his punches, as Wilder missed 175 punches thrown at Szpilka, mostly head punches.
 Entering round nine, Szpilka, aware from the ring commentators he could no longer win the fight on the cards, changed strategy and took a gamble.
 Going to the inside, Szpilka swung for the rafters, but Wilder read Szpilka and connected first with a powerful right hand to the face.
 Szpilka fell to the canvas, and his head jerked backwards in a reflex motion, abruptly ending the competitive contest and sending the ringside physicians and emergency medical personnel immediately into the ring.
 At the time of the stoppage, Wilder was winning the bout with the scores of 78–74 (twice) and 77–75.
-Wilder reportedly earned a career-high $1.5 million compared to Szpilka who had a $250,000 purse.
+Wilder reportedly earned a career-high $1.5 million compared to Szpilka, who had a $250,000 purse.
 The fight averaged 500,000 viewers and peaked at 623,000 viewers.

 After the fight, newly crowned heavyweight champion Tyson Fury entered the ring going face-to-face in a heated verbal exchange with Wilder, calling him out.
-In the post fight press conference, Wilder rated his performance at 5/10.
+In the post-fight press conference, Wilder rated his performance at 5/10.
 Wilder was not in a celebratory mood and said his concerns for Szpilka meant he was not in the mood for the confrontation with Fury.
 Wilder explained "We risk our lives in there for your entertainment.
 I want to knock my opponents out, but not hurt them.
 I want them to be able to go home to their family."
-Szpilka regained consciousness before leaving the ring on a stretcher, and recovered.
+Szpilka regained consciousness before leaving the ring on a stretcher and recovered.
 The knockout was voted "Knockout of The Year" by Premier Boxing Champions.